 Developing and Using Models) that will collect freshwater from saltwater.
 In groups, students decide which parts they will include for their collection system, keeping in mind the specific purpose for each part (CCC, Systems and System Models).
 Students develop and test their design to collect fresh water from salt water by creating a system that condenses water vapor into liquid vapor.
-As students progress to the next chapter, to test the success of their designs, they discuss whether or not their designs met the criteria and why and then use this information to improve their V systems (DCI ETS.UE.1B.c).
-Non-negotiable Required Yes Observing and explaining phenomena and designing 2.
-PHENOMENON-BASED 2a) Observing and explaining phenomena and designing solutions provide the purpose and opportunity for INSTRUCTION: solutions provide the purpose and opportunity for students to engage in learning a majority of the Explaining phenomenon and students to engage in learning a majority of the time. time.
-For example, in the Patterns of Earth and Sky students to engage in learning a majority of the time.
-Unit, students are asked to figure out and explain designing solutions drive student the illustrations on a fictional artifact that depicts learning. the sky looking differently at different times.
+As students progress to the next chapter, to test the success of their designs, they discuss whether or not their designs met the criteria and why and then use this information to improve their systems (DCI ETS.UE.1B.c).
+Non-negotiable 2.
+PHENOMENON-BASED INSTRUCTION: Explaining phenomenon and designing solutions drive student learning.
+Yes No Required 2a) Observing and explaining phenomena and designing solutions provide the purpose and opportunity for students to engage in learning a majority of the time.
+Yes Observing and explaining phenomena and designing solutions provide the purpose and opportunity for students to engage in learning a majority of the time.
+For example, in the Patterns of Earth and Sky Unit, students are asked to figure out and explain the illustrations on a fictional artifact that depicts the sky looking differently at different times.
 This serves as the anchor phenomenon for the unit.
-In Chapter 1, students investigate why we don't see Yes No stars during the day through a series of lessons that include digital simulations of stars and classroom models using students and scaled measurements.
+In Chapter 1, students investigate why we don't see stars during the day through a series of lessons that include digital simulations of stars and classroom models using students and scaled measurements.
 Students discuss the brightness of stars and compare this idea to the headlights of a car at night.
 In Chapter 2, students investigate why the sun is visible during the day and not at night.
 Chapter 3 focuses on the patterns of various stars throughout the year and the patterns that we observe from Earth.
 Chapter 4 connects the evidence that students have gathered from investigations, reading simulations and models to create an explanation of the anchor phenomenon in a piece of writing.
-In the Ecosystem Posteration Unit students are In the Ecosystem Restoration Unit, students are asked to investigate why "[t]he jaguars, sloths, and cecropia trees in a reforested section of a Costa Rican rainforest are not growing and thriving."
+In the Ecosystem Restoration Unit, students are asked to investigate why "[t]he jaguars, sloths, and cecropia trees in a reforested section of a Costa Rican rainforest are not growing and thriving."
 This serves as the anchor phenomenon for the unit.
 During the unit, students investigate and explain what these three organisms need to survive in a Costa Rican rainforest.
-The investigative phenomena throughout the unit support and build students' understanding of the anchor phenomena through understanding of the anchor phenomena through investigative reading, analyzing data, writing arguments, making recommendations for improvement, creating and using models, using simulations, and completing hands-on investigations.
+The investigative phenomena throughout the unit support and build students' understanding of the anchor phenomena through investigative reading, analyzing data, writing arguments, making recommendations for improvement, creating and using models, using simulations, and completing hands-on investigations.
 In Lesson 2.1, students investigate why "plants grow and thrive differently in different terrariums."
 Students build on key understandings they have developed thus far that are related to the anchor phenomenon to explain how jaguars and sloths are not thriving because there is a lack of producers.
 Students continue to investigate and explain the needs of producers to understand what they need to survive and the importance of decomposers within an ecosystem.
-At the end of the unit, students connect back to the anchor phenomenon as they Construct Arguments from Evidence (SEP) to explain the phenomenon and to articulate ideas on how to address the problem.
+At the end of the unit. students connect back to the anchor phenomenon as they Construct Arguments from Evidence (SEP) to explain the phenomenon and to articulate ideas on how to address the problem.